Welcome to The Armenian Studies Program

 Armenian Genocide Monument to be Built on Fresno State Campus

-Fresno—On Sunday, November 2, the Armenian Community of the San Joaquin Valley will break ground on a Monument dedicated to the 100th Anniversary of the Armenian Genocide.
-The event will begin at 2:30 p.m. and take place at the Fresno State Maple Mall, located south of the Satellite Student Union.
-Free parking will be available in Lots P5, P6.
+Fresno—On Sunday, November 2, the Armenian Community of the San Joaquin Valley broke ground on a Monument dedicated to the 100th Anniversary of the Armenian Genocide.
+The event began at 2:30 p.m. and took place at the Fresno State Maple Mall, located south of the Satellite Student Union.

 For more information, go to the Armenian Genocide Centennial Committee-Fresno website.